Resistors, Johnson-Nyquist, nV/√Hz

 Back in January, in an article on choosing op-amps, I talked about a way of expressing electronic noise using a peculiar unit: nV/√Hz.
 The mechanics of working with this concept, known as “noise density”, are fairly simple.
 You take the number and multiply it by the square root of the bandwidth you’re interested in.
 The result is a voltage noise figure you should expect.

-The application of the idea is simple, but the reason why we do it this way is not at all clear.
+The application of the idea is simple, but the reasons why we do it this way are not at all clear.
 It’s not hard to imagine that if there’s a source of noise in a circuit, we’d measure its contribution in volts.
 Further, if the noise is distributed evenly across some range of frequencies, it’s only a bit of a leap to assume that we could calculate its strength in volts per hertz.
 But where the heck did that square root come from?

 You’d be hard-pressed to find a good explanation on the internet.
 I think we can fix this — but first, let’s have a look at the physical phenomenon that makes the noise appear in the first place.